dart-lang/site-www/src/_guides/language/language-tour.md

 ## Typedefs

-A type alias — often called a _typedef_ because it's declared with the keyword `typedef` — is a concise way to refer to a type.
+A type alias—often called a _typedef_ because it's declared with the keyword `typedef`—is a concise way to refer to a type.
 Here's an example of declaring and using a type alias named `IntList`: